OleksandrLevinskyi/PathfindingVisualizer/README.md

 NOTE:
 * please launch this app in Chrome browser only
 * for the best experience, please use the monitor with at least 14" diagonal
+* to interact with the grid, use your computer mice (touchscreen will not work)

 Thank you for viewing Sorting Visualizer by Oleksandr Levinskyi!